Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ## Requirements

-1. An Azure Subscription with full access to the environment.
+1. An Azure Subscription with full access to the environment

 ## Exercise 1: Deploy Azure environments

 Duration: 15 minutes (Deployments can take as long as 75 minutes)

-In this exercise, you will use Azure ARM Templates to deploy the following environments that will be used in this HOL:
+In this exercise, you will use Azure ARM templates to deploy the following environments used in this HOL:

 -   **Azure IaaS:** This environment will consist of two Virtual Networks deployed to your Primary and Secondary site with an AD Domain, IIS Web Servers and Microsoft SQL Servers that you will configure into a SQL Always On Availability Group.